hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 #### Interpreting profile elements labelled Must Support

-Profiles defined in this implementation publication flag *Must Support* on elements and not part sub-elements of a data type.
+Profiles defined in this implementation publication flag *Must Support* on elements (e.g. `Patient.name`) and part sub-elements of a data type (e.g. `Patient.name.use`).
 The explanation on how to interpret *Must Support* for an element does not address rules defined in each profile - which may limit or extend what is allowed for each element.

 The sub-elements for each supported element in a profile are defined by a combination of the data type from the core specification and any additional rules included in the profile.
 A profile may include rules that: